The Garbage Picking Field Goal Kicking Philadelphia Phenomenon: Plot

 Barney Gorman works hard as a garbageman in Philadelphia, but his career indirectly embarrasses his family.
 Barney's frustration is made worse by being a fan of the Philadelphia Eagles, who are mired in a slump.
-Due to a sticky lever on his garbage truck, Barney has (without realizing it) developed a very strong kick.
+Due to a sticky lever on his garbage truck, Barney has unknowingly developed a very strong kick.
 One day at the city dump, Barney kicks a water jug extremely far and catches the attention of a group of Eagles executives, who are scouting the location for land to build a new stadium.
 The Eagles coach offers Barney a job as the team's new kicker, which the owner feels is an excellent publicity stunt in "giving an average Joe a shot at the NFL".

 Barney joins the Eagles, but at first isn't really accepted by his teammates, especially his roommate, Bubba Downs.
 Once Barney starts playing and makes a lot of important field goals, his teammates and football fans all over town begin to love him, giving him the nickname "G-Man", but the fame and popularity begin to go to Barney's head, and he becomes conceited and talks down to his teammates.
 In the next game, Barney misses a potential game-winning field goal, knocking the Eagles out of contention for the playoffs.

 Barney goes to a bar, depressed and lonely, when an attractive blonde woman approaches him.
 She asks him if he is Barney Gorman and if she could take a picture with him.
 Barney is caught off guard when the woman kisses him as the photo is being taken.
 She says thanks while giving him an alluring smile as she walks away.

 Barney's mood goes from bad to worse and he is suspended from the team.
 He misses a date with his wife Marie, who then sees the picture of him kissing the blonde woman in the newspaper.
 When Barney arrives at home, he finds that Marie has kicked him out as well, leaving his suitcase outside the door with the newspaper photo.

 After some soul-searching, Barney comes to his senses and apologizes to his wife, son, father, and his teammates.
 The Eagles let him back on the team, just in time for the final game of the season.
 Barney is given a chance to redeem himself as the game again comes down to a last-second field goal.
 The holder fumbles the snap, and Barney grabs it and scores the game-winning touchdown.
 At the end-of-season press conference, Barney remembers his roots as a garbageman and points out that garbagemen are deserving of respect, too, as they work hard to keep the city clean.